-In order for the general biodiversity gain condition to be discharged, proof of purchase of the agreed offsite units will be required.
-Offsite tabs in the metric are to be completed by the offsite provider.
+In order for the general biodiversity gain condition to be discharged, the LPA will check that the units have been allocated to the development on the biodiversity gain sites register.
+Off-site tabs of the metric are to be completed by the off-site provider and submitted as part of the condition discharge.